Master Kisshomaru Ueshiba (1921–1999) was the son of the founder of the Japanese martial art of aikido, who became the international leader.

 By that time, the dojo nearly empty of students and Kisshomaru's duties largely administrative.
 It was also in 1942 that the term 'Aikido' was officially adopted in compliance with the policy of name standardization then being advocated.

 In addition to the loss of students to the war effort, the dojo building was in physical danger due to the bombardment of Tokyo.
 On one occasion, while still a student of Waseda University, Kisshomaru, with the assistance of several neighbors, barely succeeded in saving the dojo from burning down in the fire-ravaged area of Shinjuku.

-Immediately after the end of the war the practice of all martial arts was prohibited by the Allied Forces General Headquarters and Kisshomaru Ueshiba opened the doors of the dojo to some one hundred people who were left homeless in the wake of the devastating conflict.
+Immediately after the end of the war the practice of martial arts was prohibited by the Allied Forces General Headquarters and Kisshomaru Ueshiba opened the doors of the dojo to some one hundred people who were left homeless in the wake of the conflict.